Use olive Oil instead of Vegetable Oil

 Hazelnut Oil Mainly used for its flavor in cooking |

-Macadamia Oil Mild nutty flavor with a high smoke point for frying |
+Macadamia Oil A mild nutty flavor with a high smoke point for frying |

 Palm Oil The most widely produced tropical oil & also used to make biofuel |